Skip to main content

 Build event-driven extension-wide logicBackground scripts / service worker

-Expose packaged assets to pages safelyWeb accessible resources
+Expose packaged assets to pages safelyWeb-accessible resources

 Keep output paths predictablePredictable path resolution

-What this section focuses on
+What this section covers

 • Authoring contracts that are easy to miss from CLI docs alone.